jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 # Introduction
 In most mainstream Object-Oriented programming languages, objects can only be instantiated through their constructors, which depends upon and requires knowledge of their concrete class types.
 [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) shifts the burden from the application code to a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer), but it doesn't eliminate class dependency and knowledge.
 It just relocates it.

 The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) provide several techniques that encapsulate class details from the application or client code acquiring the object.
 However, the creation pattern mechanism itself depends upon and has knowledge of the class type.
-Each of the previous creational design patterns I've presented depends upon and has knowledge of the class type it is creating.
 That knowledge becomes a maintenance hotspot as systems grow.

-We've seen about a half dozen creational pattern mechanisms that encapsulate the class type from the application/client code.
-One of these previous patterns will suffice for most of your object creation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then the creational pattern will need to be updated as well.

 The problem is not object creation; __it’s ongoing system evolution__.